 - A nonresident alien student, professor, or researcher filing a U.S. tax return or claiming an exception to the tax return filing requirement who is not eligible for a SSN

 The ITIN is issued for federal tax purposes only.
 It does not entitle you to social security benefits, and does not make you eligible for the earned income credit.
 The ITIN creates no inference concerning your immigration status or your right to work in the United States.
-Effective January 1, 2013, ITINs will expire for any taxpayer who fails to file a federal income tax return for 5 consecutive years.
+ITINs will expire for any taxpayer who fails to file a federal income tax return for 5 consecutive years.
 Taxpayers needing to file a federal return can reapply to have their ITINs renewed if they have been deactivated.
 For more information about expiring ITINs, refer to IR-2014-76 on IRS.gov.

 You must file Form W-7 (PDF), Application for Individual Taxpayer Identification Number, to apply for an ITIN, and show that you have a federal tax purpose for seeking the ITIN.
 Along with the completed Form W-7, you will submit identity documents, and either a federal tax return, or other documentation to show the federal tax purpose for which you need the ITIN.

 The identity documents are needed to verify both your identity and your foreign status; one must include a recent photograph.
 IRS has recently made procedural changes to the ITIN application process.
 Most applications must now include original documents.
 Applications for U.S. military spouses and dependents as well as nonresident aliens for the purpose of claiming tax treaty benefits may submit notarized or apostilled copies of required documents.
 If you do not submit a passport document, you must provide a combination of documents (at least two or more) that are current and that (1) verify your identity (that is, contain your name and a photograph), and (2) support your claim of foreign status.